 Einstein, famously said, “If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?”

 Can feng shui and environmental psychology enlighten us about the significance of the metaphoric representation of desks of famous people?
 What is the semiotics of office desks?

 Personalisation of desks

 If your desk doesn’t represent your personality, you might have a problem.
 I don’t like to give people false problems so ignore this blog – if your desk doesn’t represent who you are.
 Personal life is about creating yourself and any aspect of your life is an opportunity to express yourself and become more… and that includes your desk.

 Studies show that in workplaces, people who personalise their desks are happier, more loyal, work more effectively and have less stress.
 When you’re surrounded by things you love, you’re naturally more relaxed, energised and focused.
-Unfortunately, hot-desking strips away this important and beneficial aspect of individuality to the detriment of companies.
+Unfortunately, hot-desking strips away this important and beneficial aspect of individuality and character to the detriment of companies.
 When I feng shui companies I strongly encourage personalisation of desks.

 Marie Kondo – ‘Kondoing’